nicodewet/mvnz/README.md

 ## Up & Running

+If you simply want to run the software on your local machine skip to the [Running In Operator Mode](#Running-In-Operator-Mode) section.

 ## Running In Developer Mode

 There are two main requirements to run this program on your local machine: